useState

 To properly update the text

-field, we have to copy to a new object the entire set of fields/nested objects of the original object:
+field, we need to create a new object that includes all fields and nested objects from the original object:

 // Correct setMessage(prevState => ({ ...prevState, // copy all other field/objects message: { // recreate the object that contains the field to update ...prevState.message, // copy all the fields of the object text: 'My message' // overwrite the value of the field to update } }));